-Surface SiO2 concentrations exhibited a pattern similar to salinity (Fig. 27).
-The source of SiO2 in this geologic area of carbonate rock and sediments is from siliceous periphyton (diatoms) growing in the Shark River Slough, Taylor Slough, and C-111 basin watersheds.
-Unlike the Mississippi River plume with CHLA concentrations of 76 μ g l-1 (Nelson and Dortch 1996), phytoplankton biomass on the Shelf (1-2 μ g l-1 CHLA) was not sufficient to account for the depletion of SiO2 in this area.
-Therefore, SiO2 concentrations on the Shelf are depleted mostly by mixing (although we no longer have data from the Shelf), allowing SiO2 to be used as a semiconservative tracer of freshwater in this system (Ryther et al. 1967; Moore et al. 1986).
+Surface SiO_2 concentrations exhibited a pattern similar to salinity (Fig. 24).
+The source of SiO_2 in this geologic area of carbonate rock and sediments is from siliceous periphyton (diatoms) growing in the Shark River Slough, Taylor Slough, and C-111 basin watersheds.
+Unlike the Mississippi River plume with CHLA concentrations of 76 μ g l-1 (Nelson and Dortch 1996), phytoplankton biomass on the Shelf (1-2 μ g l-1 CHLA) was not sufficient to account for the depletion of SiO_2 in this area.
+Therefore, SiO_2 concentrations on the Shelf are depleted mostly by mixing (although we no longer have data from the Shelf), allowing SiO_2 to be used as a semi-conservative tracer of freshwater in this system (Ryther et al. 1967; Moore et al. 1986).

-In the Lower and Middle Keys, it is clear that the source of SiO2 to the nearshore Atlantic waters is through the Sluiceway and Backcountry (Fig. 27).
-SiO2 concentrations near the coast were elevated relative to the reef tract with much higher concentrations occurring in the Lower and Middle Keys than the Upper Keys.
-Our previous work indicates a significant relationship between SiO2 concentrations in the Sluiceways and Florida Bay.
-There is an interesting peak in SiO2 concentration in an area of the Sluiceway, which is densely covered with the seagrass, Syringodium (Fourqurean et al. 2002).
-We are unsure as to the source but postulate that it may be due to benthic flux.
+In the Lower and Middle Keys, it is clear that the source of SiO_2 to the nearshore Atlantic waters is through the Sluiceway and Backcountry (Fig. 24).
+SiO_2 concentrations near the coast were elevated relative to the reef tract with higher concentrations occurring in the Lower and Middle Keys than the Upper Keys, where extensive wetlands as those of the John Pennekamp State Park separate urban developed areas from the Atlantic.

 The TN:TP ratio has been used as a relatively simple method of estimating potential nutrient limitation status of phytoplankton (Redfield 1967).
-Most of the South Florida hydroscape has TN:TP values >> 16:1, indicating the potential for phytoplankton to be limited by P at these sites (Fig. 28).
+Most of the South Florida hydroscape has TN:TP values >> 16:1, indicating the potential for phytoplankton to be limited by P at these sites (Fig. 25).
 However, most of the TN is not available to phytoplankton while much of the TP is labile.
 Therefore, using the TN:TP ratio overestimates potential P limitation and should be recognized as such.
+Most of the FKNMS is routinely P limited using this metric.